-Whether you want a minimalist bag or something that can handle outdoor adventures, this post will help you find the best nomad backpack.
+Whether you want a minimalist bag or something that can handle outdoor adventures, this post will help you find the right backpack for your nomadic adventure.

-- Laptop and electronics storage – As a digital nomad, you’ll likely have a fair amount of electronics with you – at the very least a laptop.
-One important feature you’ll want to look for in your travel backpack is a secure storage space for your laptop and other smaller electronics.
+As a digital nomad, you’ll likely have a fair amount of electronics with you – at the very least, a laptop.

-- Waterproof – It’s a good idea to get a travel backpack that’s waterproof as your chances of getting caught in the rain while traveling are pretty high, and electronics don’t like getting wet.
+It’s a good idea to get a travel backpack made of waterproof materials as your chances of getting caught in the rain while traveling are pretty high, and electronics don’t like getting wet.